Here's an overview of how TaxJar can be used to file sales tax returns.

 Once you have the Detailed Sales Tax Analysis report open, use the filters at the top left of the report to narrow down the time frame and get an estimate for that particular period.

-Finally, you'll need to record each return you file in your TaxJar Sales Tax Payment History for your records.
+Finally, you'll need to record each return you file in your TaxJar Filing History page for your records.